 But here's something you may have forgotten about: There's not much time left to finish up your holiday shopping.
 (Gasp!
 We know.)

-Maybe you're a marketer and looking to complete your wish list.
-Or maybe you've got a team of marketers you want to make smile.
-To help you out, I've searched the internet far and wide (it's kind of what I do) and found you some of this year's best gifts for marketers.
+To help you out, I've searched the internet far and wide (it's kind of what I do), and found you some of this year's best gifts for marketers.

 Without further ado ...

-I tried this for the first time earlier this season when Emily Maxie, director of marketing for SIGNiX said something nice about our social media tool.
+Once upon a time, Starbucks offered a Tweet a Coffee program, which was retired after testing it in beta.
+I tried it for the first time earlier this season when Emily Maxie, B2B tech marketer at Very said something nice about our social media tool.
 I was really thrilled and just wanted to do something nice in return.
-Tweeting a coffee is an easy, hassle-free way to surprise co-marketing partners, customers, or others.
-Plus, it's almost instantaneous, so it's a savior for last-minute shoppers.
+Tweeting a coffee was an easy, hassle-free way to surprise co-marketing partners, customers, or others.
+Plus, it was almost instantaneous, so it was a savior for last-minute shoppers.